thecredibleway/thecredibleway-com/docs/bible/origins/survival-and-resiliency.md

 toc_max_heading_level: 4
 title: Survival and Resiliency | Origins of the Bible
 sidebar_label: Survival and Resiliency
-description: Despite centuries of persecution, censorship, and criticism, the Bible has survived intact, remaining the most widely read and distributed book in history, testifying to its enduring relevance and divine preservation.
+description: Despite centuries of persecution, censorship and criticism, the Bible has survived intact, remaining the most widely read and distributed book in history, testifying to its enduring relevance and divine preservation.
 keywords: ["Bible resilience","Bible survival","persecution of Scripture","preservation of the Bible","indestructible Bible","enduring Scripture","Bible through history","banned books","historical survival","divine protection"]
 ---